 The family drama plays in parallel to Wakanda’s mission to stay isolated from the rest of the world and its problems.
 On one hand, the Wakandans can honestly say that, with their superior technology, they could almost certainly take over the world if they so desired; and their resistance against that is part of a moral code not to impose themselves on others.
 But as the antagonists of the movie ably point out, the other side of that coin is doing nothing when one group is wronged by another, stronger group… and everyone is well aware of how Africans, in particular, have been wronged by other nationalities, losing land and sovereignty, kept down and destitute, taken as slaves, and much worse.
 The antagonists want what’s right, after all: They want protection for the powerless, the ability to defend themselves against aggressive outside forces, and to live free.
 If, as European doctrine teaches, “might makes right”—and Wakanda is truly the most mighty—shouldn’t Wakanda protect their fellow Africans and rule the world?

-Although there is merit in protecting your own people from harm, taking no action while your brothers and neighbors are harmed is much harder to justify.
+Although there is merit in protecting your own people from harm, taking no action while your neighbors are harmed is much harder to justify.
 And T’Challa has been put in the position of deciding whether isolationism is still the best course for Wakanda and for the world, or whether Wakanda must choose to take a stronger guiding hand in improving the lot of all humans on this planet.
 It’s not unlike the position the United States has been, on one side or another, since its founding; at first needing the protection of stronger nations so it could survive, and later becoming the protector of other nations when it was strong enough to do so.
 And the resources of the US have often been seen as almost Wakanda-like by other nations and their people, many of whom have fled dangerous or hopeless conditions in order to live a better life in the US… and in so doing prompting just the kind of isolationist viewpoints in the US, keeping outsiders out and denying US resources to others.

 In a significant way, Black Panther addresses the greatest threat against a peaceful and enlightened world: The danger of treating others as threats instead of family—the destructiveness of deliberately anti-social behavior, pitting brother against brother.
-It’s an argument that transcends the movie screen and echoes throughout our modern reality, the debate between isolationism and philanthropy, protectionism for disadvantaged populations elsewhere, and our role on the world stage.
+It’s an argument that transcends the movie screen and echoes throughout our modern reality, the debate between isolationism and philanthropy, protectionism for disadvantaged populations elsewhere, and a strong country’s role on the world stage.
 Indeed, later in the movie T’Challa speaks in carefully-chosen words of the need to build “bridges, not barriers,” insisting that, essentially, we are all of one tribe, and must start treating each other that way.